leekt0124/leekt0124.github.io/_pages/about.md

   - /about.html
 ---

 I am Kuan-Ting Lee, currently a robotics MS student at the University of Michigan.
-I am interested in the field of robot perception and its application on autonomous vehicles and robots.
+I am interested in the field of robot perception and its application on autonomous vehicles.

 A data-driven personal website
 ======